sesh/ready/README.md

 - HTML should not use schemeless urls for links or hrefs
 - All script tags should use subresource integrity
 - X-DNS-Prefetch-Control should be set to off
+- CDNs should not be used for Javascript or CSS assets
 - Content-Security-Policy header should exist
 - Content-Security-Policy header should start with default-src 'none'
 - Content-Security-Policy header must not include unsafe-inline
+- Content-Security-Policy header must not include unsafe-eval
 - Content-Security-Policy header should include report-uri
 - Content-Security-Policy header should include report-to
 - Content-Security-Policy header should include upgrade-insecure-requests